By using this site, you agree to the Privacy Policy and Terms of Use.

 Ideal Accompaniments

-Salmon pinwheels go well with lots of side dishes.
+Salmon pinwheels pair well with a variety of side dishes.
 Try serving them with a fresh green salad, roasted vegetables, or even a light garlic pasta for a complete meal.
 These sides help balance the rich flavor of the salmon and cream cheese.

 Creative Presentation Ideas